SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 expresses the constraints that ``T`` and ``U`` conform to the ``Generator`` protocol and their associated types must be identical.

-Any concrete, type argument substituted for a type parameter must meet all the constraints and requirements placed on the type parameter.
+Any type argument substituted for a type parameter must meet all the constraints and requirements placed on the type parameter.

 You can overload a generic function or initializer by providing different